o-gs/dji-firmware-tools/README.md

 ### dji_fwcon.py

-DJI Firmware Container tool; allows extracting modules from package file, or creating container by merging firmware modules.
-Use this tool first, to extract the BIN file downloaded from DJI.
+DJI Firmware xV4 Container tool; allows extracting modules from package file which starts with "xV4", or creating container by merging firmware modules.
+Use this tool first, to extract the BIN file downloaded from DJI, as long as the file starts with "xV4".

 Example: ```./dji_fwcon.py -vv -x -p P3X_FW_V01.08.0080.bin```